codeguy/php-the-right-way/_posts/02-01-01-Code-Style-Guide.md

     phpcbf -w --standard=PSR1 file.php

 Another option is to use the [PHP Coding Standards Fixer][phpcsfixer].
-It will show which kind of errors the code structure had before it fixed them.
+It will show what kind of errors the code structure had before it fixed them.

     php-cs-fixer fix -v --rules=@PSR1 file.php